nairsrijith/aba-services-app/README.md

 ### Persistent volume for DB

-DB is stored in /app/data, so you can have a persisten volume created to store the DB.
+DB is stored in /app/data, so you can have a persistent volume created to store the DB.
 Currently DB is SQLite only.